 7. Rayner Teo

-The last world-class trader who includes the Price Action strategy in his trading setup is Rayner Teo.
+Rayner Teo is the last world-class trader who includes the Price Action strategy in his trading setup.
 The Singapore-based trader applies Price Action as the confirmation signal before making an entry.
 Rayner Teo specifically armed himself with the Price Action technique to respond to False Break conditions that might occur around Support Resistance levels.

 In general, Rayner Teo runs a trend following method and likes to take opportunities in almost all market conditions, both from trending and sideways conditions.
 He usually looks for breakout signals and confirms them around the Support Resistance area.